Healthcare Support & Healthcare Administration job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-The report leans on recent metro and state labor data, but some sub-role conclusions still require category-level inference.
+Local context is solid, but some role-specific conclusions require category-level inference.

 Limitations